Audi A1 review - Interior, design and technology

 Sat-nav, stereo and infotainment

 The Audi A1 comes with an 8.8-inch infotainment screen, and an audio system with DAB and Audi’s Smartphone system which includes Apple CarPlay and Android Auto.
-All cars feature Audi's 10.25-inch Digital Cockpit driver's display while the full (and very impressive) Virtual Cockpit is part of the optional Technology Pack along with the bigger 10.1-inch infotainment display.
+All cars feature Audi's 10.25-inch Digital Cockpit driver's display while the full (and very impressive) Virtual Cockpit is part of the optional Technology Pack along with the bigger 10.1-inch infotainment touchscreen display.

 In this review